krakenjs/grumbler/README.md

 - **Can I improve this template?**

   By all means, please feel to raise a PR, but if it's a big change, try to open an issue first so we can chat

+- **What about support for React, Ember, framework X or Y?**

+  Wanted to keep this module as framework-agnostic as possible.
+Not to mention there are already pretty good boilerplates out there for whatever framework you're using, I'll bet.
+Otherwise please feel free to be my guest and fork `grumbler-superawesomeframework` if it's helpful.